JamesNZL/flow-toggl-plugin/README.md

 > **Note**
 > 1. Reports of tracked time entries can be filtered with a fuzzy search.
 > 2. Selecting a time entry will autofill the `tgl start` command.
+> 3. To include `'-S'` in your fuzzy search, you can escape it with a backslash—eg `tgl reports day entries \-S`

 ### Screenshots
 ![View tracked time reports](./assets/screenshots/reports.jpg)